Roku nearly doubles since IPO, up another 13% on day two

 Digital streaming business Roku has soared in its public debut.

-After pricing its IPO Wednesday at $14 per share, Roku finished its first day of trading at $23.50, up nearly 68%.
-And by the end of Friday, Roku closed at $26.54, or up 90% in less than 48 hours.
+After pricing its IPO Wednesday at $14 per share, Roku finished its first day of trading at $23.50, up nearly 68 percent.
+And by the end of Friday, Roku closed at $26.54, or up 90 percent in less than 48 hours.
 The company is now valued at about $2.6 billion.

 So this must be great news for the company, right?
 Well, sort of.
 Roku’s team is probably pleased that the stock market likes it so far, a possible omen for the future.

 But it also means that the company could have sold shares for way more.
 Roku priced its IPO at $14 per share, raising about $219 million.
-If the IPO were priced at $22, Roku would have raised $345 million and new investors would have still made quick gains over 20%.
-Bankers usually recommend pricing at a 20-30% discount so that the company makes a good first impression on the stock market.
+If the IPO were priced at $22, Roku would have raised $345 million and new investors would have still made quick gains over 20 percent.
+Bankers usually recommend pricing at a 20-30 percent discount so the company makes a good first impression on the stock market.
 Depending on the share performance in the coming months, it will be more apparent whether this was a $125 million mistake.

 Investors are buying Roku, in part because they’re bullish on the cord-cutting space in general.
 Millennials are shunning the traditional cable TV model and are opting to watch more digital content.